 file(DOWNLOAD ...).
 The package system of O3DE is a robust replacement, and should be used instead.

-When you create a Gem without a specified template, it’s created from the “DefaultGem” template.
+When you create a Gem without specifying a template, it’s created from the “DefaultGem” template.
 This creates a Gem for packaging both code and assets.
 You can also create a Gem that provides only assets by specifying the “AssetGem” template through the

 <engine>\scripts\o3de.bat create-gem --gem-path <path to create gem at> --template-name AssetGem # or <engine>\scripts\o3de.bat create-gem --gem-path <path to create gem at> --template-path <engine-root>\Templates\AssetGem